-- 8.2.4 Proponents will be encouraged to provide the following design elements in any downtown development: - a) development should follow the Victorian theme where feasible; - b) new buildings should be at least two storeys in height or have the appearance of at least two storeys; - c) development should conform to the height of the existing block and adjacent sites; - new buildings and additions to existing buildings should be located as close to the front and/or exterior side lot lines as feasible; Parking is not permitted in a front yard or exterior side yard; Buildings may be located further from the front and/or exterior side lot lines to provide for outdoor patio areas.;
+- 8.2.4 Proponents will be encouraged to provide the following design elements in any downtown development: - a) development should follow the Victorian theme where feasible; - b) new buildings should be at least two storeys in height or have the appearance of at least two storeys; - development should conform to the height of the existing block and adjacent sites; - d) new buildings and additions to existing buildings should be located as close to the front and/or exterior side lot lines as feasible; Buildings may

-- e) development should incorporate building elements described in Section 7.0 of the Strategic Master Plan; - f) development should contribute to a safe, convenient and attractive enhanced pedestrian realm.
+- be located further from the front and/or exterior side lot lines to provide for outdoor patio areas; - e) development should contribute to a safe, convenient and attractive enhanced pedestrian realm.
 Parking and drive aisles are not permitted between buildings and the streets.
-Where feasible, vehicular accesses to buildings shall be from the rear. drive-through businesses will not be permitted.
-Such uses will be directed to the areas designated "Highway Commercial" on Schedule "A"; - g) Building facades should incorporate traditional details, including cornices, pilasters, awnings, signboards and mouldings; - h) Other site features which may be required, such as lighting, benches, garbage receptacles etc. will be approved by the Town to ensure consistency with the Strategic Master Plan and the Victorian theme. - i) Service areas should be located away from the streets and/or well screened by landscaped elements so not to adversely impact adjacent streetscapes.
+Where feasible, vehicular accesses to buildings shall be from the rear; - Building facades should incorporate traditional details, including cornices, pilasters, awnings, signboards and moldings; - g) Other site features which may be required, such as lighting, benches, garbage receptacles etc. will be approved by the Town to ensure consistency with the Strategic Master Plan and the Victorian theme; and - h) Service areas should be located away from the streets and/or well screened by landscaped elements so not to adversely impact adjacent streetscapes.